juanx198522/Portfolio/README.md

 ## Description

-I created a web application from scratch, a portfolio page applying the core skills I have recently learned about HTML and CSS.
+Here I created a web application from scratch, a portfolio page applying the core skills I have recently learned about HTML and CSS.

 ## Installation